Battle of the Little Bighorn: "Sell or Starve"

 As a result of the defeat in June 1876, Congress responded by attaching what the Sioux call the "sell or starve" rider to the Indian Appropriations Act of 1876 (enacted August 15, 1876), which cut off all rations for the Sioux until they terminated hostilities and ceded the Black Hills to the United States.
 The Agreement of 1877 (enacted February 28, 1877) officially took away Sioux land and permanently established Indian reservations.

 Controversies

 Reno's conduct

 The Battle of the Little Bighorn was the subject of an 1879 U.S. Army Court of Inquiry in Chicago, held at Reno's request, during which his conduct was scrutinized.
 Some testimony by non-Army officers suggested that he was drunk and a coward.
 The court found Reno's conduct to be without fault.
 After the battle, Thomas Rosser, James O'Kelly, and others continued to question the conduct of Reno for his hastily ordered retreat.
-Defenders of Reno at the trial noted that, while the retreat was disorganized, Reno did not withdraw from his position until it became apparent that he was outnumbered and outflanked by the Native Americans.
-Contemporary accounts also point to the fact that Reno's scout, Bloody Knife, was shot in the head, spraying him with blood, possibly increasing his panic and distress.
+Defenders of Reno at the trial noted that while the retreat was disorganized, Reno did not withdraw from his position until it became apparent that he was outnumbered and outflanked by the Native Americans.
+Contemporary accounts also point to the fact that Reno's scout Bloody Knife was shot in the head, spraying the major with blood, possibly increasing his panic and distress.